bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 Bevy's Observer API landed a few releases ago, and it has quickly become one of our most popular features.
 In **Bevy 0.17** we rearchitected and refined the Event and Observer APIs to be clearer, easier to use, and more performant.
 We plan on rolling out Bevy's [next generation Scene / UI system](https://github.com/bevyengine/bevy/pull/20158/) in the near future, and observers are a key piece!
 We wanted to ensure they were in a better place for the next phase of Bevy development.
 The old API had some problems:

 1. **Concept names were confusing and ambiguous**: Events could be "observed" by observers, "buffered" in `Events` collections, or both.
 Knowing how to produce or consume a given [`Event`] required too much implied context, and was error prone.
 2. **The API was not "static" enough**: Because a given [`Event`] type could be used by and produced for _any context_, we had to provide access to _every possible API_ for _every event type_.
-This made the APIs hard to use and easy to misuse.
+This made the APIs easy to misuse.
 It should not be possible to trigger an "entity event" without an entity!
 3. **The API did too much work**: Because events could be produced and used in any context, this meant that they all branched through code for every possible context.
 This incurred unnecessary overhead.
 It also resulted in lots of unnecessary codegen!

 In **Bevy 0.17** we have sorted out these issues without fundamentally changing the shape of the API.
 Migrations should generally be very straightforward.